architecture/network

 WeightSamplingRangeContext

-Context for sampling one random weight value.
+Context for sampling one random weight value within a configurable minimum and maximum range.

 WeightToleranceComparisonContext